ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Instead, blocks are downloaded from the frontier down to genesis and then executed upwards.
-The frontier is the last accepted block for linear chains and the last accepted vertexes for DAGs.
+The frontier is the last accepted block for linear chains and the last accepted vertices for DAGs.

 Why can't we simply download blocks in order, from the genesis upward?
 The reason is efficiency: if we downloaded containers upward we would get the